-- Woodcraft: white oak is good water and rot resistance.
-It is therefore the preferred wood for coopers to make barrels, wooden casks, buckets, tubes, and other similar products.
-It is widely used by the Japanese as martial arts for some weapons, like bokken and jo.
+- Woodcraft: white oak is good water and rot resistant.
+Therefore, this preferred wood for coopers to make barrels, wooden casks, buckets, tubes, and other similar products.
+It is widely used by the Japanese as a martial art for some weapons, like bokken and Jo.

 - Medicine: White oak bark is very beneficial for medicine.
-The bark is used as a tea for arthritis, diarrhea, colds, fever, cough, and bronchitis.
+Used as a tea for arthritis, diarrhea, colds, fever, cough, and bronchitis.

 - Musical instruments: White oak is also used to make musical instruments.
-It creates the mellow sound in banjo and other instruments.
+It creates a mellow sound on the banjo and other instruments.

 Post oak vs Live oak vs White oak for Smoking

-The post oak is a medium-sized tree with a broad.
+The Post Oak is a medium-sized tree with a short trunk and a compact.
 Its tree length is about 10–15 m.
 Its tree length is shorter than live and white oak.
-It is found in a dry place and not required much moisture for its growth.
+It is found in a dry place and does not require much moisture for its growth.

-The leaves of Post oak are a very distinctive, cross-shape, usually 5-lobed with the two middle lobes opposite, Leaves is 4–7 inches long, and 3–4 inches wide.
+The leaves of Post oak are a very distinctive, cross-shape, usually 5-lobed with the two middle lobes opposite, Leaves are 4–7 inches long, and 3–4 inches wide.

 Live oak leaves are usually narrow to a long oval and are stiff.
 That may be as long as 5 to 6inches.
 Live oaks drop their leaves in the spring.
 It is not true evergreen.